rebelsky/sams-assorted-musings-reflections/cnix-intro-1.md

 [14] Typical Grinnell courses are four credits.

-[15] My choice to offer a one-credit course during sabbatical says somehting about my personality.
+[15] My choice to offer a one-credit course during a sabbatical says something about my personality.
+My decision to write something like a textbook for the course likely says something similar.

 [16] I think that was a compliment.